Higher education and research apprenticeships - Apprendistato di alta formazione e ricerca.

 in being updated on IMT PhD calls for application and openings for other positions or seminars and events, please fill out our

-IMT attracts bright students, young researchers and professors through competitive, transparent procedures at an international level.
+IMT attracts bright students, young researchers and professors through competitive, transparent procedures at an international level, based purely on meritocratic criteria.

 The campus system and residential services provided by the Lucca Foundation for Higher Education and Research (FLAFR) create a vibrant, close-knit intellectual community.